 - al-fuyudat ar-rabbaniyya of Isma’il Muhammad Sa’id al-Qadiri

-Many notable contemporary savants and saints of the Levant, Turkey and elsewhere possess the invaluable license [ijaza] to recite and distribute this precious jewel.
+Many contemporary savants and saints of the Levant, Turkey and elsewhere possess the invaluable license [ijaza] to recite and distribute this precious jewel.
 The key to unlocking the secrets of this litany lie in those authorisations.

 This litany has also been made popular in the West by the active promulgation of the Muhyiddin Ibn ‘Arabi Society (MIAS).
 They have also released a micro-film of the litany which is used as an amulet [ta’wiz].